-How to nail an Excellent Throw in Pokémon Go
+Trying to evolve Sirfetch'd?
+Here's how to make those Excellent Throws!

-Every Pokémon Go player has had that moment where you're staring deep into your screen waiting to see if your latest catch actually stays in the ball.
-Whether it's another Pidgey for your next power-leveling session or you're staring at a Legendary with one Premiere Ball left, that elusive Excellent Throw feels great as soon as it lands.
+Every Pokémon Go player has had that moment where you're staring deep into your screen, waiting to see if your latest catch actually stays in the ball.
+Whether it's another Pidgey for your next power-leveling session or you're staring at a Legendary Raid boss with one Premiere Ball left, that elusive Excellent Throw feels great as soon as it lands.

-Here's why those Excellent Throws are so important, and how you can increase your chances of scoring one when you need it most.
+Landing an Excellent Throw not only increases your chance of catching a Pokémon, but now evolving Galarian Farfetch'd into Sirfetch'd requires ten Excellent Throws, it's all the more important that you land as many as possible.
+Read ahead for all our tips and be sure to check out our best Pokémon Go accessories so you can be fully equipped on your Pokémon Journey!

 What is an Excellent Throw in Pokémon Go?